Book Appointment Now

 U.S. charges for the same procedure vary widely by region, facility, and insurance design; many patients find substantial savings by having surgery in Colombia even after adding flights, lodging, and insurance.
 For a fair comparison, always request itemized quotes in both countries.

-Choosing a hospital or surgeon
+How do I choose a hospital or surgeon in Colombia?

 Selecting the right team is the single best predictor of a smooth outcome.
 Use this 5-point checklist: